Orange-OpenSource/BaahBox-Android/README.md

 * a lovely assets

-Sensorsor koystick have to be plugged to the box communicating with the apps using Bluetooth Low Energy.
+Sensors or joystick have to be plugged to the box communicating with the apps using Bluetooth Low Energy.

 ## Pictures of the project